isomerpages/govtech-siot/_starter-kit/8-licensing.md

   THE HARDWARE DEVELOPMENT KIT YOU INDICATE THAT YOU AGREE TO BE BOUND BY ALL OF THE TERMS OF THIS LICENCE.
-IF YOU DO NOT AGREE TO THE TERMS OF THIS LICENCE, GOVTECH IS UNWILLING TO LICENSE THE HARDWARE DEVELOPMENT KIT TO YOU AND YOU MAY NOT INSTALL, USE OR COPY THE RIOTS DEVELOPMENT KIT.
+IF YOU DO NOT AGREE TO THE TERMS OF THIS LICENCE, GOVTECH IS UNWILLING TO LICENSE THE HARDWARE DEVELOPMENT KIT TO YOU AND YOU MAY NOT INSTALL, USE OR COPY THE MANUCA DEVELOPMENT KIT.

-  "Hardware Development Kit" means the RIOTS Board schematics ("Schematics"), and GovTech data accompanying this Licence, and any printed, electronic or online documentation ("Documentation") supplied with it.
+  "Hardware Development Kit" means the MANUCA DK schematics ("Schematics"), and GovTech data accompanying this Licence, and any printed, electronic or online documentation ("Documentation") supplied with it.